-- b.
-Prophylactic Therapy of Exposed HCP - UNC Medical Center will make anti-retroviral medication available at no cost to HCP who meet CDC criteria for an exposure warranting PEP.
+- UNC Hospitals will make anti-retroviral medication available at no cost to staff who meet CDC criteria for an exposure warranting PEP.
 PEP will be provided per CDC and NIH PEP guidelines.
 Employees who desire anti-retrovirals for other indications will be referred to their local medical doctor or the Infectious Disease Clinic (treatment being at the employee's expense). - 5.
-Healthcare personnel will be defined as having NOT been occupationally exposed to HIV, HBV, or HCV under the following conditions: - a.
-The source is HIV, HBV, HCV negative even if the source is a member of a group at high risk of infection. - b.
+Staff will be defined as having NOT been occupationally exposed to HIV, HBV, or HCV under the following conditions: - a.
+The source is HIV, HBV, and HCV negative, even if the source is a member of a group at high risk of infection. - b.
 Inhalation or possible inhalation of microscopic blood or body fluids. - c.
 Contact of intact skin with contaminated blood or body fluid. - d.
 Percutaneous injury with a non-contaminated sharp. - e.
-Parenteral exposure or mucous membrane contact with saliva, sputum, tears, human milk, urine, or feces, in which there is no visible blood. - 6.
-HCP who are under investigation by the Controlled Substances Assessment Team for drug diversion by injectable mechanism will be asked to submit to voluntary HIV, Hepatitis B, and Hepatitis C testing to ensure they would not be the source of exposure to patients.
+Parenteral exposure or mucous membrane contact with saliva, sputum, tears, human milk, urine, or feces, in which there is no visible blood. - Staff under investigation by the Controlled Substances Assessment Team for drug diversion by injectable mechanism will be asked to submit to voluntary HIV, Hepatitis B, and Hepatitis C testing to ensure they would not be the source of exposure to patients.

-E. Determination of HCP with Reasonably Anticipated Occupational Exposure
+E. Determination of Staff with Reasonably Anticipated Occupational Exposure

-Each manager will review their list of job classifications to identify which HCP in those positions have reasonably anticipated occupational exposure.
+Each manager will review their list of job classifications to identify which staff in those positions have reasonably anticipated occupational exposure.
 (See Attachment 2: Job Classification with Reasonably Anticipated Occupational Exposure for job classification listing.)